ferrandi/PandA-bambu/documentation/bambu101/new_device_support/README.md

 ## **Step 2 - Create a synthesis configuration XML file**

 If this is the first board in a new Xilinx family, it might need a specific TCL script for synthesis and implementation.
-The Kintex Ultrascale family does not have additional requirements, so it is sufficient to copy the Virtex7 configuration file (see [Kintex-Ultrascale-VVD.xml](Kintex-Ultrascale-VVD.xml)).
+For the Kintex Ultrascale family, for example, it was necessary to adjust how LUTs and registers are extracted from Vivado utilization reports (see [Kintex-Ultrascale-VVD.xml](Kintex-Ultrascale-VVD.xml)).

 ## **Step 3 - Copy sample characterization results**

 It is useful to make sure that the new target was addedd correctly before running the characterization tool, as characterization is a long process.
-To do this, we create a [xcku060-3ffva1156-VVD.xml](xcku060-3ffva1156-VVD.xml) file copying characterization results from a Virtex7 board.
+To do this, create an XML file copying characterization results from a similar board in [etc/devices/Xilinx_devices/](https://github.com/ferrandi/PandA-bambu/tree/main/etc/devices/Xilinx_devices) (see [xcku060-3ffva1156-VVD.xml](xcku060-3ffva1156-VVD.xml), copied from a Virtex7 target).

 ## **Step 4 - Add the new target to the list of available devices**